MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/what-is-information-protection.md

 Read the blog post, [Azure Information Protection: Ready, set, protect!](https://cloudblogs.microsoft.com/enterprisemobility/2017/02/21/azure-information-protection-ready-set-protect/)

-Configure and see Azure Information Protection for yourself, with our [quickstarts](quickstart-viewpolicy.md) and [Editing labels and settings](infoprotect-quick-start-tutorial.md) tutorial.
+Configure and see Azure Information Protection for yourself, with our [quickstarts](quickstart-viewpolicy.md) and [Edit the policy and create a new label](infoprotect-quick-start-tutorial.md) tutorial.
 Or, if you're ready to deploy this service for your organization, head over to the [how-to guides for common scenarios](how-to-guides.md).

 Perhaps you know Azure Information Protection by another name?
 See our [list of alternative terms for the service](aka.md).